Vibhu O. Mittal*, Steven Roth**, Johanna D. Moore*, Joe Mattis**, Giuseppe Carenini*

 To summarize, SAGE's representation defines components of graphics that must be understood for one to interpret how a graphic conveys information.
 In order to understand how a graphical technique is used, one must locate and understand the encoders that are frames of reference for converting graphical values for that technique into data values.
 One must also identify the graphemes and their properties that represent particular data attributes with respect to the encoder techniques, and the clusters of graphemes that come together as units to express multiple attributes.

 While the representation identifies all the elements that one must understand to interpret a graphic, generating explanations requires focusing only on those elements that are not apparent.
 Indeed, an explanation that includes all the elements needed to understand a graphic would be extremely verbose.
-Therefore it is necessary for SAGE to identify those elements that might be difficult for a viewer to understand in answering the question: What data attributes are shown and how are they expressed in the graphic?
+There are five types of complexity that can make it difficult for a user to answer this question and they correspond to graphical elements discussed previously.

 - Encoding technique complexity: One factor that determines the difficulty of understanding encoding techniques is the number of dimensions involved.
 For example, in Figure 1, saturation and color are combined in a single encoding technique to express temperature.
 Dark red indicates 100 degrees and dark blue indicates -40 degrees.
 As the color gets paler (less saturated) it indicates a less extreme temperature.
 For example, pale red (pink) indicates 65 degrees, while pale blue indicates -5 degrees.
 White indicates a special transition point (e.g., 32 degrees).